"Unlimited Realm of Exploration and Experimentation": Methods and Motivations of AI-Generated Sexual Content Creators: Discussion

-The technical capabilities that power AIG-SC were created by exploiting sexual content that was scraped from the internet.
-This training process has no regard for consent~\cite{princessa_cintaqia_stop_2025}, with prior work documenting the inclusion of CSAM and NCII~\cite{thiel_generative_2023} in training datasets and the appropriation of sex worker's labor without appropriate compensation.
-We echo calls for future work developing systematic approaches to ethical collection of training data with compensation and consent~\cite{princessa_cintaqia_stop_2025}, building off existing efforts for ethically assembling evaluation datasets~\cite{xiang_fair_2025,scheuerman_responsibly_2025}.
+Lastly, we emphasize that the technical capabilities that power AIG-SC were created by exploiting sexual content that was scraped from the internet.
+This training process has no regard for consent~\cite{princessacintaqiaStopNonconsensualUse2025}, with prior work documenting the inclusion of CSAM and NCII~\cite{thielGenerativeMLCSAM2023} in training datasets, and of course the appropriation of sex workers' labor without appropriate compensation.
+We echo calls for future work developing systematic approaches to ethical collection of training data with compensation and consent~\cite{princessacintaqiaStopNonconsensualUse2025}, building off existing efforts ethically assembling evaluation datasets~\cite{xiangFairHumancentricImage2025,scheuermanResponsiblyTrainingFoundation2025}.